saikumars78/JavaScript-Notes/Chapter1-4.md

  -JavaScript can't sum a string and a number.
 JavaScript interprets "23" as a word, not a number.

-# Variable Names Legal and Illegal:
+# 4.Variable Names Legal and Illegal:

 -A variable name can't contain any spaces.